kaust-vislab/Inshimtu-basic/README.md

 Note: Inshimtu is an experimental tool developed to prototype specific use cases in a general way.
 Expect that additional customization will be required to work with new (or even slightly modified) use cases.
 Even with similar usecases (e.g., WRF + netCDF files), there can be hard-coded constraints (like data type and dimensionality) that might require code modification.
 Pull requests that improve the generalizability of Inshimtu, or add new functionality while preserving generality, are welcome.

-## TODOs

-* Schedule tasks (currently all inport nodes participate; works for Catalyst, but not for external commands)
-  * Need coordination combinators

-* Better handle how files are sent through the pipeline (more that 'input' 'output'); need to specify files that are 'finished', but not part of the input for the next stage.
-  * Finish output specifications (what are they needed for? pipeline attribute adjustments)

-* Fix how delete files are processed

-* Fix Catalyst Pipeline singleton (need per script spec pipelines; or, at least per unique variable set)

 ## Building